PrestaShop/prestashop.github.io/content/news/posts/2024/autoupgrade-v6.1-release.md

 #### Global improvements:

 * **Version comparison** - Fix an issue where the number of altered or deleted core files is always zero.
-* **UX optimization** - Improve user experience during update & restore processes with newer to-do lists & simplification of UI.
+* **UX optimization** - Improve user experience during update and restore processes with newer to-do lists and simplification of UI.
 * **Improved module updates** - Revamping of module migration methods and integration of new dedicated logs.
 * **CLI enrichment** - Homogenize CLI and module UI configuration system to deliver a consistent experience.